-In cases like these, it may still be possible for them to be able to qualify for a traditional term or whole life insurance policy only now their chances of being able to qualify for a Standard or better rate are certainly going to be challenging and, in some cases, impossible!
+It may still be possible for them to be able to qualify for a traditional term or whole life insurance policy; now, their chances of being able to qualify for a Standard or better rate will certainly be challenging and, in some cases, impossible!
 In some situations, we may even find that an individual may not be able to qualify for “traditional” coverage at all and may need to look at some “alternative” options such as a guaranteed issue life insurance policy or an accidental death policy.

 The good news is…

 That should you decide to give us a call here at IBUSA, you won’t need to try and figure out all of this on your own, and you’ll have us to here to answer any questions you may have along the way.
-Which brings us to the last topic that we wanted to take a moment and discuss which is…
+This brings us to the last topic that we wanted to take a moment and discuss, which is…

 What can I do to help ensure that I get the “best life insurance” for me?